You are headed on the road to visit some of your Key Accounts; What’s in the call plan and are you prepared to make the most of the customers time?

 Too often executives show up at the meeting with no agenda, no questions and no value other than the typical meet and greet.
-Don’t be slug, invest the amount of time propositonal to the value the Key Account’s provide.
-Not sure, determine what the business would look like if you lost just one.
+Don’t be slug, invest the amount of time propositional to the value the Key Account’s provide.
+If you are not sure how much value they provide, determine what the business would look like if you lost just one.

-Besides the 10 questions attached, make sure the account plan is updated and included as part of the briefing package.
-Confirm it includes both internal activity and external.
+Download and answer these 10 preparation questions before visiting your Key Accounts!
+In addition, make sure the account plan is updated and included as part of the briefing package.
+Confirm it includes both internal and external activity.
 As an example, has your peer (s) won an award of any type?
 Been promoted?
 Had a baby?
-Has one of the kids graduated from college, recently divorced?
-Whatever it is, you need to know and be prepared for the environment your walking into.
+Have one of the kids graduated from college?
+Whatever it is, you need to know and be prepared for the environment you’re walking into.
 It’s your teams job to prepare you.
 Don’t let them manage you.
 Don’t get the update in the car on the way to the meeting.

 You have 3 goals with your Key Accounts:

 - Continue to provide the level of service that creates long term customer loyalty

 Do you have your Key Accounts top 3 objectives for your relationship?
 If you don’t know, find out.
 Here’s some examples of what they may be looking for in a strategic partnership:

 - Effective supplier relationship management

 - Security of product supply